 Cons: Thick, stiff square cut foam, hard to pack, hinged

 Bottom line: Excellent value pad with thick foam and no frills.

 Weight (lb): 10

 RELATED REVIEW: The Best Bouldering Crash Pad Review

-One of the cool features not found on many other pads is the Velcro attachments on the sides that let you link multiple pads into one giant Mad Pad.
-This is a great alternative to buying a really big pad if you are on a budget.
+One of the features not found on many other pads is the Velcro attachments on the sides that let you link multiple Mad Rock pads (except for the R3) into one giant pad.
+If money is tight or you just want a more flexible pad configuration, this is a great way to go.

 OutdoorGearLab Member Reviews